-God tells Jeremiah to arrange for the family of the Rechabites to come to the temple, but not to tell them why they have been called.
-When the family is assembled, Jeremiah offers them jugs full of wine and cups to drink from.
+God told Jeremiah to ask the family of the Rechabites to go to the temple, but not to tell them what was to happen there.
+When the family arrived, Jeremiah offered them jugs full of wine and cups to drink from.

 It sounds like a generous offer, but this was not an ordinary family.